How To Format USB Drive with NTFS File System

 NTFS enabled USB Drives are write-able only on one PC and becomes read only on all other PCs.
 Hence, we can read and write on our own PC and transfer files to elsewhere without any fear of virus.

-only FAT and FAT32 file systems are available in format options, use the below steps to format in NTFS File System.
+In Windows XP, only FAT and FAT32 file systems are available in format options, use the below steps to format in NTFS File System.

 • Insert USB drive in your PC.